Central online and face to face CPD 2026 to 2027

 • Key roles and responsibilities: who is best placed to carry out different aspects of the EAL assessment process;

-• Continuing professional development (CPD): what CPD is needed for relevant school staff in order to ensure EAL assessment is fully embedded.
+• Continuing Professional Development (CPD): what CPD is needed for relevant school staff in order to ensure EAL assessment is fully embedded.

-Tuesday 4
+Wednesday 4

 November

-Embedding EAL Assessment for primary colleagues
+Embedding EAL Assessment for Secondary Colleagues

 This online course is designed for practitioners with responsibility for leading on English as an Additional Language (EAL) assessment who are looking for effective ways of embedding the assessment of English language proficiency across their school.